 Interactive Brokers Lite

 This guide explains why Interactive Brokers Lite is currently (as of writing) the best investment account for expats / world travellers.
-It is completely free and there are even promotions, where you can receive up to 1000 USD as opening bonus.
+It is completely free and there are even promotions, where you can receive up to 1000 USD as opening bonus (depending on how much you invest).
 However, these are just additional perks, while the main advantage lies in its flexibility if you move or travel to another country (research visits, job change etc.).
 In particular, you are able to deposit and withdraw currency via local bank transfers, which are usually completely free, and exchange currency (for investing or international transfers) for a nominal fee of 2 USD at the current exchange rate without markups, making it cheaper than any other currency transfer services (such as TransferWise/Wise, CurrencyFair etc.).

 Interactive Brokers (ticker symbol IBKR) is the one of the largest brokerage firms in the world with substantial financial backing, advanced technology and the preferred choice of professional traders / small hedge funds / family offices.
 While there are many excellent brokerage accounts available to US customers (Robinhood, Fidelity, Ameritrade, E*Trade etc.), Interactive Brokers is particularly attractive to people who need to deal with multiple tax residencies, moving between countries and potentially receiving salaries or payments from oversea.